DigitalTwinWeb/dtwa.org/2022-02-02-invitation-to-constitutive-meeting.md

 **_Updates_**

-There are currently (18 Feb 2022) 73 registered participants from approximately 17 countries and 45 organizations.
+There were 114 registered participants from approximately 19 countries and 64 organizations.
 You can let people know about your interest in this topic by attending the [LinkedIn event](https://www.linkedin.com/events/constitutivemeetingofdigitaltwi6897831971515461632/) for this meeting.

 Google Forms [registration](https://dtwa.org/register-to-constitutive-meeting) has caused problems for some, sorry for that.
 I will use something else next time.
 Please send me email to [juuso.autiosalo@aalto.fi](mailto:juuso.autiosalo@aalto.fi) if that is easier way to register.